 History of the Census

-Since 1790, U.S. national census information has been taken every 10 years (in years ending in zero) because it is mandated by the U.S. Constitution and necessary to determine each area's representation in the U.S. House of Representatives.
-In 1790, George Washington signed the act into law.
-While the Constitution describes the census simply as an "enumeration of inhabitants," the census has evolved into a more comprehensive -- and useful – process for understanding the habits of people living in the United States.
+Since 1790, U.S. national census information has been taken every 10 years (in years ending in zero) because it is mandated by the U.S. Constitution and necessary to determine each area's representation in the House of Representatives.
+In 1790, George Washington signed the act into law [source: U.S. Census Bureau].
+While the Constitution describes the census simply as an "enumeration of inhabitants," the census has evolved into a more comprehensive — and useful — process for understanding the habits of people living in the United States.

 In the first national census, 650 U.S. marshals went house to house unannounced on horseback all over the nation to count people, writing with quill pens on any scraps of paper they could find.
 The cost of that first census project was $45,000 [source: Washington Post].
-Compare that with the 2010 census which cost $13.1 billion, $1.6 billion less than anticipated [source: El Nasser and Copeland].
+Compare that with the 2020 census, which is projected to cost $15.6 billion or close to $100 per U.S. household [source: GAO].

 Technology and the Census

 Census taking became more streamlined in 1880 when trained workers were employed for the first time.
 Technology followed in 1890.
 The Census Bureau developed a new electrical machine that could add up responses to questions after census workers punched holes in the right places for each answer.
-Cards were then fed into a machine that totaled the result.
-It was bulky but a great advance at that time -- anything that sped up the process was a help since some of the results have to be ready nine months after Census Day (more about that later).
+Cards were then fed into a machine that totaled the result [source: U.S. Census Bureau].
+It was bulky but a great advance at that time — anything that sped up the process was a help since some of the results have to be ready nine months after Census Day (more about that later).

-The first modern computer, called ENIAC, was invented in 1946 at the University of Pennsylvania.
+The first modern computer, called ENIAC, was completed in 1946 at the University of Pennsylvania.
 This computer, which was really many machines working together, took up a whole room.
 The system was ready in time for use in parts of the 1950 census, and the Census Bureau ordered its own computer, called UNIVAC.
-That technology has advanced over the years and now high-speed, supercomputers assist with the census.
+This was the first successfully used civilian computer.
+Data was input using magnetic tape as well as via punch cards.
+That technology has advanced over the years and now high-speed supercomputers assist with the census [source: U.S. Census Bureau].

 Most of the U.S. census was taken door-to-door until 1960, when census officials recognized the inefficiency of this method in dealing with such a fast-growing, mobile population.
 That's when they decided to use the mail to distribute forms.
-In the 2010 census, 74 percent of households returned their census forms by mail, and the remaining households were counted by an army of census workers.
-The 1.4 million workers hired in 2009 and 2010 for the census included the following positions:
+In the 2010 census, 74 percent of households returned their census forms by mail, and the remaining households were counted by an army of census workers [source: U.S. Census Bureau].

 Why Is the Census Important?